Pre-Health Programs application deadlines

 Each applicant will submit two letters of recommendation.
 Letters should come from individuals with whom you have had a close professional or academic association and who know of your desire to enter a Pre-Health Program.
 If you have a Premedical Committee Evaluation, it must be submitted with your application.
 A Premedical Committee Evaluation will fulfill the minimum requirement for the letters of recommendation, though you may submit additional letters as a supplement if you wish.

-Recommendations may be submitted online or by mail.
+Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.

 Standardized test scores